Skip to main content

 Description

-This feature exports audit violations to a backend from where users can consume violations.
+This feature exports audit violations, and optionally admission violations, to a backend from where users can consume violations.

 To gain insights into different methods of obtaining audit violations and the respective trade-offs for each approach, please refer to Reading Audit Results.